 This is a ridiculous notion, of course, as many fears are.
 You need to get all the information you can possibly get about everything you think might be pertinent in order to come up with the best solution for your prospective clients/customers.

 2. Some networking marketers don’t understand the significance of asking the why question.
-We are all trained to take an analytical approach to problem-solving and therefore we tend to take an analytical approach to selling as well.
+We are all trained to take an analytical approach to problem-solving and therefore we tend to take an analytical approach to

 The problem is that people don’t make buying decisions based on logic alone.

 Sure, the logic needs to be there but it is not the motivator that gets people to write the check.
 What motivates people to buy is a combination of logic, emotion, and intuition.
 If the feelings are not there, usually neither is the sale.

 What usually happens with the “Logic Only” person is that as soon as the prospective customer shows interest in anything, the individual is pitching a solution or getting information in order to make a closing presentation.

 You are so focused on the logic of your product or solution, that it doesn’t occur to you to ask the prospective customers the why questions.
 Just as often the prospective clients/customers will not buy and say, “Let me think about it.”